BeeMargarida/warbler/README.md

 # Warbler

-Full Stack application based loosely on twitter, made with the goal of learning Redux.
+Full Stack application based on a tutorial and with similarities with Twitter, made with the goal of learning Redux.
 Backend constructed with NodeJS and Express, frontend with React and Redux.